 Explore phenomenon and ask questions to drive student learning.

 Tyto Online engages students in situations and questions in order to explore science concepts.
 Read below about how we use Quests and Sandboxes to learn.

 Students collect evidence to build an argument about why a family of jackrabbits is getting sick.

 Students collect animal poop to see what they ate and use that to create a food web showing the flow of energy.

 Students release bugs and see if they pollinate flowers to determine if their symbiosis is mutualism or not.

 Quests where students solve problems.

-Quests present a problem for students to solve, letting them collect data to form arguments, implement solutions, take DNA samples, build food webs, and more.
+Quests present a problem for students to solve or a phenomena to explore, letting them collect data to form arguments, implement solutions, take DNA samples, build food webs, and more.

 Quests are approximately 10-15 minute experiences that are designed to drive student learning towards specific DCI, CCC, and SEP (all three are identified for most quests).